waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 38 Environment
 - **Pacing Area:** Tall grass at (26, 7).
-- **Roamer Logic:** Suicune moves when crossing map boundaries (Route 38/39 edge), using Fly, or after battle.
+- **Roamer Logic:** Suicune moves routes ONLY when crossing map boundaries (Route 38/39 edge), using Fly, or after battle.
 Pacing does NOT move it.
 - **Tile Mechanics:**
   - FLOOR: Traversable.
   - WALL/HEADBUTT_TREE: Impassable.